penguininja/christmas/_songs/songs/rudolph-the-red-nosed-reindeer.md

 Had a very shiny nose
 And if you ever saw it
 You would even say it glows
+All of the other reindeer
+Used to laugh and call him names
+They never let poor Rudolph
+Join in any reindeer games

 ### Bridge
 Then one foggy Christmas Eve